gohjiaying/shw/README.md

-This repository is for SES Cloud Homework
+This repository is for SES Cloud Homework.